spiral/docs/http/request-response.md

 > You must activate `Spiral\Bootloader\Security\FiltersBootloader` in order to access `Spiral\Filters\InputInterface`.

 ## Generate Response
-You can return an instance of `Psr\Http\Message\ResponseInterface` from your controller, it will be send directly to the user.
+You can return an instance of `Psr\Http\Message\ResponseInterface` from your controller, and it will be sent directly to the user.

 ```php
 namespace App\Controller;